-Students are provided with a lunch break from 12:35 and 1:00 (between 3rd and 4th periods).
+Students are provided with a lunch break between 3rd and 4th periods.
 Students should bring their own food, dishes, and utensils (using items from the church's cupboards, drawers, and refrigerators is not allowed).
 Students will also be responsible for cleaning up after they are finished eating.
 (Clean up includes wiping off tables, putting all trash in the cans provided, and cleaning the floor as necessary).
-There is no microwave available to use.